Super Smash Bros.

 Unused Player Spawn Locations

-Spawning locations for stages that are only accessible in 1P Game.
-These can only be accessed though the battle debug menu.
+Unused 2P-4P spawn locations for stages that are only accessible in 1P Game.
+These stages can only be played through the battle debug menu or GameShark codes.

 Metal Mario's Stage